-Café d’i might just become one of my favourite cafés for working in on Hong Kong island.
-The only thing I dislike is its secluded location, but I suppose that’s what makes it quiet and relaxing without swarms of people knowing about it.
-The hike up to Chancery Lane can easily be fixed after some cooling down, so all in all, it’s not too bad in exchange for the friendliest service ever!
+Café d’i is set to become one of my favourite cafés for working in on Hong Kong island.
+The only thing I dislike is its secluded location, but I suppose that’s what makes it quiet and relaxing.
+The hike up to Chancery Lane can easily be fixed after some cooling down, so all in all, it’s not bad in exchange for the friendliest service ever!

 11 Chancery Lane, Central, Hong Kong